 Conspiracy therapists frequently use these methods, most of them unsubstantiated or widely considered harmful.
-Often victims of conspiracy therapy do not realize what is happening to them and how much they have declined in mental and physical well-being since beginning treatment, under the guise that they will “eventually heal” or “must get worse before they get better.”
-Unfortunately, many of these victims remain lost in conspiracy therapy, often financially indebted to their therapists under the promise of an eventual full recovery.
+Often victims of conspiracy therapy do not realize what is happening to them and how much they may have declined in mental and physical well-being since beginning treatment, under the guise that they will “eventually heal” or “must get worse before they get better.”
+Unfortunately, many of these victims will remain lost in conspiracy therapy, often financially indebted to their therapists under the promise of an eventual full recovery.

 There are many ways a conspiracy therapist will practice.
 Not all of these methods are used in each practice, however all conspiracy therapists use one or more of them.

 Below, you will read about the most common methods practitioners use on patients during conspiracy therapy.
 Many are combined with each other when put into use, forming each conspiracy practitioner’s therapeutic style.

 These methods are the hallmarks and mainstay of their practice.

 “Therapy with her made me feel worse.
 Always.
 It made the bad much, much worse, and it made the neutral traumatic.
 There was the constant chipping away of my boundaries in the deepest core of self.
 She violated me.
 If someone had asked me about therapy back then, I would have claimed it was helping me.
 If they’d asked me how it helped, I would not have been able to tell them.”